 The installer of liquid oxygen pumps is responsible for the safe installation of new and used equipment.
 Used pumps shall be investigated to verify the age, operating condition, materials of construction, cleanliness, previous service, type of lubricants used, and suitability for the proposed application.
-Efforts should be made to upgrade used equipment when reapplied to new installations or applications to conform to current design practice.
+Used equipment should be upgraded when reapplied to new installations or applications to conform to current design practice.
 The installer should enlist the assistance of qualified technical personnel, if necessary, to confirm the used equipment is acceptable for oxygen service.